Population Genetics

 To understand data analysis in population genetics, we should recognize a generic iterative workflow, as depicted below.

-• Collecting data from an external source into a format that can be used is often the most time-consuming step in the analysis.
+• Collecting data from an external source into a usable format is often the most time-consuming step in the analysis.
 The content of this class will provide training in data import from local, online, and database sources.

 • Visualize: Visualizing data is key to understanding.
 In the image below, notice that the variables X and Y in all the displayed data sets have equivalent means, standard deviations, and correlation up to 2 decimal places!
 We will emphasize visualization, both static and dynamic, throughout this class.